qarmin/czkawka/README.md

 ### Appimage
 Appimage files are available in release page - https://github.com/qarmin/czkawka/releases/

+For now looks that there is a bug with this format, because it doesn't allow to open two images/files at once.

 ### Cargo
-Easier method to install Czkawka is to use Cargo command(you must have installed GTK libraries in OS)
+The easiest method to install Czkawka is to use Cargo command(you must have installed GTK libraries in OS)
 ```
 cargo install czkawka_gui
+cargo install czkawka_cli
 ```
 You can update package by typing same command.

 ### Snap
-Sadly some features are not available like mounted drives
+Snap also are available, but there is no access to
 ```
 sudo snap install czkawka
 ```